LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Integrations/post-chat-survey-with-faas.md

     * Answer: Complete answer.
 For multi-selection, the answers will be separated by a semicolon.

-The following is an example of the payload that LiveEngage Chat sends to Functions in a JSON format:
+The following is an example of the payload that Conversational Cloud Chat sends to Functions in a JSON format:

 ```json
 {